HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 ```
 ## 5.2 Widget Customization with Widgets Theme Attributes
-There are many theme-attributes related to Material Widgets.
+There are many theme-attributes related to Material Widgets, like `buttonStyle`, `appBarLayoutStyle` and `bottomNavigationStyle`.
 You can set these theme attributes in your theme to a specific style, and forget about setting the style in the view.

 With this technic, we avoid adding styles directly in the view and reduce the risk of adding a wrong one.